 If you’re looking to put a brand new $40,000 car in your driveway, we’ve got some expert advice: Buy a vehicle with a sticker price closer to $45,000.
 That’s one way to look at depreciation.
 Our data shows that cars can lose more than 10 percent of their value during the first month after you drive off the lot.
 The amount your car is worth will just keep falling, too.

 According to current depreciation rates, the value of a new vehicle can drop by more than 20 percent after the first 12 months of ownership.
-Then, for the next four years, you can expect your car to lose 10 percent of its value annually.
-This means the average new car is worth just 40 percent of its purchase price after five years.
+Then, for the next four years, you can expect your car to lose roughly 10 percent of its value annually.
+This means that a new car can be worth as little as 40 percent of its original purchase price after five years.

 Of course, you may not be concerned about the “average car,” so we’re ready with information about how specific factors can affect vehicle depreciation.